Units

 Es Will has written a detailed discussion of the organisational, cultural, social and other influences which impact on the definition and function of a renal unit: More on unit organisation in the UK

-A number of the current entries include substantial information from John Hopewell’s now lapsed website (renhist.co.uk) on the history of transplantation and early dialysis in the UK.
+John Hopewell - A number of the current entries include substantial information from John Hopewell's archived website (renhist.co.uk) on the history of transplantation and early dialysis in the UK.
 Origin is attributed on individual pages.
-More about him at the John Hopewell’s Early History of RRT page below as well as on the Royal Free history page.
+More about him at the John Hopewell's Early History of RRT page below as well as on the Royal Free history page.